dvanderweele/ART/README.md

 Finally, it's important to remember that although our radix tree supports strings which are prefixes of others by way of null-byte or other sentinel-byte terminating them, we don't follow this practice in regex patterns; instead, to support matching of strings which are prefixes of other strings, we use this trick during traversal: if a higher order node type (Node4+) contains the sentinel key byte, then we flip a flag on the corresponding group to ensure that it is optional (rendered with a suffix like `?` or `{0,1}`).

 There is no special trick for serializing the pattern string from the intermediate representation.
-It's just another depth first search.
+It's just another depth first traversal.
 Only a limited allowlist of word type of characters in the pattern do I render literally, the remainder I render in the form of hexadecimal escape codes supported by many regex engines.
 Optionally, before you implement serialization, you could do any number of post-processing optimization phases on the intermediate structure, like suffix compression.

-Naturally as I mentioned I tested this on a large dataset, the words in Moby Dick.
+Naturally as I mentioned I tested this on large datasets, the words in Moby Dick and the words in all of Shakespeare.
 The test was successful, keeping in mind the limitation of the need for collation.
 As it turns out not 100% of words even in Moby Dick fit in a traditional Latin1 collation.

 Some of those words: